-Additionally, homework will be posted online; information regarding this is shared by individual classroom teachers at Meet the Teacher Night (formerly Curriculum Night).
+Additionally, homework will be posted online; information regarding this is shared by individual classroom teachers at Lower & Middle School Parent Curriculum Meeting.

 5. STANDARDIZED ASSESSMENT

 The elementary/middle schools in the Diocese of Fall River utilize the MAP Suite Assessment system as their standardized assessment tool.
 The implementation of the NWEA MAP Growth assessments is part of a Diocesan-wide initiative on data driven instruction, designed to gain a deeper understanding of our students' learning needs.
 The data derived from these assessments will allow administrators and teachers to: